This post may contain affiliate links. Please read my disclosure for more info.

 This travel organizer is perfect for people with a medium amount of toiletries, or a lot of socks, underwear and bikinis/bras that need organizing.
-If you only have a small amount of toiletries, you can always use the top compartment for your shower stuff. and the bottom two for your underwear, socks and swimsuits.
+If you only have a few toiletries, you can always use the top compartment for your shower stuff. and the bottom two for your underwear, socks, and swimsuits.
 I actually suggest you don’t fill up your travel organizers all the way so that they’re less bulky.

 Honestly, I’m so happy to finally be organized like a real-life travel blogger.
 Now all I need is a lighter computer and a real camera bag…

 Thanks so much to Origami Unicorn for providing me with a travel organizer in exchange for an honest review.
 Also, there are a few affiliate links in this post, so if you make a purchase using my link, I make a small commission at no cost to you.

 Subscribe now for the Asia adventure travel secrets regular tourists miss.

 Let me get you started with FREE content, exclusive giveaways and more!